sony/esstra/doc/case-study/kernel.md

 * **Linux Kernel**: Version `6.8.0-79-generic`

-    > [!note]
-    > An updated report using the latest stable version will be provided in the future.
+    Please note that an updated report using the latest stable version will be provided in the future.

 * **ESSTRA**: Version `0.4.0`

 ### FOSSology Analysis (SPDX Files)

 The SPDX files can be generated from a [**FOSSology**](https://github.com/fossology/fossology) scan of the kernel source.
-Refer section 5.3 for more details.
+Refer [section 5.3](#53-generating-an-spdx-file-with-fossology) for more details.

 * Only [**Ojo**](https://fossology.github.io/d9/d3c/ojo.html) agent:
   * This agent uses regular expressions to find out `SPDX-License-Identifier` from a file.